 Does Crystal Flush actually work?

-Crystal Flush combines undecylenic acid, essential oils, and a supplement containing probiotics, oregano oil, caprylic acid, biotin, and zinc to support both external and internal fungal balance.
+- Step 2: A supplement with probiotics, oregano oil, caprylic acid, biotin, and zinc to support internal fungal balance

 Is there a natural alternative to Crystal Flush?